 When considering exclusions or searches, we will refer to 'Supporting the Cambridgeshire Community Drug Policy' Document B10 and 'Drugs; Guidance for the Schools' Appendix 10.
-Exclusion will be considered where the young person represents a significant risk to the health and safety of others, is disrupting others' learning or has come to the end of a long line of sanctions and the situation has not been resolved.
-In the case of permanent exclusion, we will undertake to:

-suggest access, with the co-operation and agreement of the individual, to appropriate counselling and support services • provide information about the process which enables the individual to continue his/her education with minimum disruption.
+- The Head Teacher has the power of 'Stop & Search' in school. - Exclusion will be considered where the young person represents a significant risk to the health and safety of others, is disrupting others' learning or has come to the end of a long line of sanctions and the situation has not been resolved.
+In the case of permanent exclusion, we will undertake to: suggest access, with the co-operation and agreement of the individual, to appropriate counselling and support services provide information about the process which enables the individual to continue his/her education with minimum disruption.